tdcosta100/SliderWithTickLabels/README.md

 This is a extension to the Slider [Slider WPF Control](https://docs.microsoft.com/dotnet/api/system.windows.controls.slider).
 I created this extension with the purpose of allowing the slider to have labels on tick marks.

-The most visible additions I've made to original Slider is two properties, `TickLabelTemplate`, where you can optionally make your own label template (you can even create complex objects, such as panels with more than one child element inside), and `GeneratedTicks`, that holds the tick values (without knowing previously the ticks, it's very difficult to generate the labels).
+The most visible additions I've made to original Slider are two properties, `TickLabelTemplate`, where you can optionally make your own label template (you can even create complex objects, such as panels with more than one child element inside), and `GeneratedTicks`, that holds the tick values (without knowing previously the ticks, it's very difficult to generate the labels).
 Other properties and the rest of the control remains the same as the original control.

 And last, but not least: labels follow TickPlacement property, just like the ticks themselves.